HelleBenjamin/LanVM/README.md

 ## Instruction Set
 The LanCode instruction set consists of different types of instructions, for example arithmetic operations, memory operations, control flow instructions, etc. The full instruction set is defined in the [ISA.md](ISA.md) file.

+## Graphical Instructions
+LanVM has a simple OpenGL 2.1 graphical API.
+The API allows you to draw lines, rectangles, etc. Currently it's in early stage with no special features.

+The API is defined in the [graphics.md](graphics.md) file.

 ## Assembler
 LASM is a simple and small assembler for the LanCode language.
 Currently it supports labels and comments in the assembly code.